datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### remove
 Removes a given node from the list.
-This can be done by remembering the reference of the inserted node, then call this function to remove that node in O(1) runtime.
+This can be done by remembering the reference of the inserted nodes, then call this function to remove a node in O(1) runtime.

 ```js
 const memoizedNode = doublyLinkedList.insertAt(2, 10);